 So get your priorities right!
 Satisfy your needs first by eating nutritionally abundant real foods.
 Once that is done, be sure to give in to those wants every once in a while and live it up!

-Note: This article was originally published on The Hindu Metroplus
+Note: This post was originally published on The Hindu Metroplus